fluxcd/flux/chart/flux/README.md

 # Git repo

  - One repo containing desired release state information and Charts themselves.
- - Charts are collocated under another path ("charts" by default; can be overridden).
-Charts are subdirectories under the charts path.
+ - Charts are co-located under another path or can be referenced from Helm repositories.
  - Custom Resource namespace reflects where the release should be done.
    Both the Helm release and its corresponding Custom Resource will live in this namespace.